-Our Firm regularly receive requests to explain the process of litigation, which we always communicate (using dialog NOT monologue) to prospective clients during our initial consultation.
+Our Firm regularly receive requests to explain the litigation process, which we always communicate (using dialog NOT monologue) to prospective clients during our initial consultation.
 We hope you will find our lawsuit synopsis helpful.
 Feel free to forward it to others and remember to contact us with any questions about any business or employment lawsuit.

 The litigation process generally involves four (4) phases.
 The length of each phase varies with the legal and factual complexities of each case.